Takuya Sugawara: Return to Dragon Gate (2009–2010)

 Sugawara returned to Dragon Gate in late 2009, aligning with the stable Veteran-gun.
 He was at first considered a representative of Zero-One rather than a full member of the roster.
 He teased reuniting with Anthony W. Mori and reforming the Royal Brothers, but instead joined up with top heel stable Real Hazard.

 On January 19, 2010, he won the company's Battle of Tokyo Tournament.
 Real Hazard was soon renamed Deep Drunkers, led by Kenichiro Arai.
-On October 13, 2010, the Deep Drunkers were forced to split up, after losing a match against World–1 (BxB Hulk, Masato Yoshino and Naruki Doi), but after the match Doi turned on his partners to form a new stable with Sugawara, Kzy, Naoki Tanisaki and Yasushi Kanda.
+On October 13, 2010, the Deep Drunkers were forced to split up, after losing a match against World–1 (BxB Hulk, Masato Yoshino and Naruki Doi), but after the match Doi turned on his partners to form a new stable with Sugawara, Kzy, Naoki Tanizaki and Yasushi Kanda.
 On October 25 Sugawara, Tanisaki and Kanda defeated CIMA, Gamma and Genki Horiguchi to win the Open the Triangle Gate Championship.
 They would lose the title to CIMA, Dragon Kid and Ricochet on December 26, 2010.